linas/i370-gcc/README.md

 The code here starts with gcc release 3.4.6 and applies a large number of fixes that (a) were lost during the infighting between egcs and gcc, (b) fix bugs that were discovered after gcc-4.0.0 came out, and thus, the fixes were never upstreamed.
-This includes fixes from Paul Edwards, among others. (c) Extensions for a number of different HLASM OS targets.
+This includes fixes from Paul Edwards and Dave Pitts, among others. (c) Extensions for a number of different HLASM OS targets.

 To get the latest, either clone everything:
 ```